Keyword

 Update frequencies

-Met Office high resolution (2 second) radiosonde data from the Crawley station, near London, from 1990 to 1991.
+• Met Office high resolution (2 second) radiosonde data from the St Helena Bottoms Wood station from 1999 to present.
 The data consist of vertical profiles of pressure, temperature, relative humidity, humidity mixing ratio, sonde position, wind speed and wind direction.
 Measurements are taken at 2 second intervals and the ascents extend to heights of approximately 20-30 km.

-Met Office high resolution (2 second) radiosonde data from the Castor Bay airfield, Northern Ireland from 2002 to present.
+• Met Office high resolution (2 second) radiosonde data from the West Freugh station number 2 from 2001 to 2002.
 The data consist of vertical profiles of pressure, temperature, relative humidity, humidity mixing ratio, sonde position, wind speed and wind direction.
 Measurements are taken at 2 second intervals and the ascents extend to heights of approximately 20-30 km.

-Met Office high resolution (2 second) radiosonde data from the Stornoway station from 1990 to 2001.
+• Met Office high resolution (2 second) radiosonde data from the Dunkerswell station from November 1999.
 The data consist of vertical profiles of pressure, temperature, relative humidity, humidity mixing ratio, sonde position, wind speed and wind direction.
 Measurements are taken at 2 second intervals and the ascents extend to heights of approximately 20-30 km.